Creation

 Begin to pay attention to the Holy Spirit’s voice, the voice that you hear in your mind because He will guide you and will correctly interpret the word of God to you so you can reach new levels of understanding.
 Since He knows you perfectly and knows that everyone thinks differently He then transfers information to you in ways that you will comprehend it.

-Written by A. Wilson
+Song lyrics above written by A. Wilson

 Grace